Design Consistency Guide UI and UX Best Practices

 As they become more acquainted and become regular users, they begin to trust the product more and more, which is a reflection of the consistent design.
-To provide users with a consistent UI, here are five best practices I’ve found useful for everyday design.
+To provide users with a consistent UI, here are UI and UX best practices I’ve found useful for product design.

 Nothing is more important for a consistent experience than quality research.

 This should not be underestimated or hurried.
 Time and budget are always a necessary consideration in product design.
 Without either of these, a product would never ship.
-Although they are important to the process, it is important not to lose sight of who actually uses the product.
-Keep your users top of mind and don’t overlook research in the beginning stages of product planning.
+Although they are important to the process, we can’t lose sight of who actually uses the product, what their customer journey looks like, whether they are desktop or mobile users.

 Define user goals

 Get into the mindset of a new user.
 What do they want to accomplish?
 How will the application help them?
-List our goals and refer back to these throughout the design process.
+List our goals and refer back to these throughout the UI or UX design process.

 For example, let’s assume we’re building a travel app.
 This travel application allows users to select a vacation timeframe and find deals on flights and hotels within their budget.
 But it’s not just the standard travel site.
 It connects to your Facebook account, works its magic, and plans the top five vacations based on the content that you’ve shared.
 The user selects the vacation plan that they like best and all the details are taken care of.